 When running under dallinger debug a browser window should open with the dashboard already logged in.
-When running on Heroku, the dashboard username and password can also be found in the heroku configuration parameters DASHBOARD_USER and DASHBOARD_PASSWORD.
+The dashboard username and password can also be found in the dashboard_user and dashboard_password configuration parameters in the deployed config.txt configuration file.
+By default the user is named admin and the password is generated randomly, but the user name and password can be specified using configuration files.